List of prototype solar-powered cars: Stella

 The 4-seater "Stella" was built for the 2013 World Solar Challenge by Eindhoven University.
 It was the winner in its class, and went on to win the crunchies award.

 Stella Lux

 The 4-seater "Stella Lux" was built as successor of Stella for the 2015 World Solar Challenge by Eindhoven University.
 It was the winner in its class again.
 With a top speed of 125 km/h and a European range of 1000 kilometers it is a substantial achievement with respect to common electric vehicles.

 Stella Vie

 In 2017 the Eindhoven team have built a new car for the World Solar Challenge, called Stella Vie, featuring five instead of four seats.
 By its introduction, this car was the most efficient family car ever built.
 More efficient than its predecessors due to its light weight and aerodynamic form and efficient enough to win the Cruiser Class of the World Solar Challenge for the third consecutive time with a big lead on the competition.

+Squad Solar

+Squad Solar is a neighborhood electric vehicle or microcar that has a solar panel on top to make it a solar car.